 - Discomfort: Try not to panic or worry if they experience pain or discomfort during the exam; this is completely normal for dementia patients.
 Your optician will work around this and make the exam as comfortable as possible for them.

-- Changes in mood: Unfortunately, one common symptom of dementia is a volatile change in mood.
+- Mood changes: Unfortunately, one common symptom of dementia is a volatile change in mood.
 This may happen during the consultation or test, but all you need to do is remain calm and gently return to proceedings when they are ready.

-- Poor balance and coordination: Helpfully assisting them if they are experiencing difficulty with their coordination or movement is the most reassuring approach you can take.
+- Poor balance and coordination: Helpfully assisting them with difficulty with their coordination or movement is the most reassuring approach you can take.

 - Hallucinations: Dementia patients are likely to experience difficulties with their vision, which is why an eye test is so important.
 However, as well as eyesight problems, they may experience hallucinations.
-As with all symptoms of dementia, it’s vital that you reassure them and stay patient.
+As with all symptoms of dementia, you must reassure them and stay patient.

 Understand that it may be confusing at times